Octavius-Dante/Nova-Proxima/CAPM/CAPM_DAY_00/README.md

 ** Sub Account : **

 - [x] This contains service entitlements allocated from global account
-- [x] Different sub accoutn will have same or different services allcoated for business needs
+- [x] Different sub account will have same or different services allocated for business needs
 - [x] Users are granted access at this level
 - [x] Instances of services will be availble here and each instance is capable of single or multiple Dev space
+- [x] One sub account can have multiple space

 </br>